 I sayt, “My uncle’s work is here.
 And sure, there’s much else stole from other poets who will offer Snakes-Purr a beating.”

-I sayt, “And there are some such as the King might have writ of his he-favourites!”
+I sayt, “Some are such as the King hisself might have writ of his he-favourites!”

 There came calls of, “What?
 Snakes-Purr stole from the King?”
 “He’ll hang!”